Indian Ocean Adventure: The Japanese Raids on Ceylon: Reception

-In the January–February 1979 edition of Fire & Movement (Issue #15), Mike Colleron had several problems with the historical accuracy of the rules.
-He pointed out that British aircraft carriers had armoured decks while Japanese carriers did not, yet in this game "the Indomitable and the Formidable have no such advantage over the Japanese carriers."
-Colleron also pointed out that historically some of the British Fairey Albacore torpedo bombers had been equipped with radar and could operate at full speed at night, but while the game rules allow British air operations at night, these are limited to half speed, meaning that "morning was sure to find the British fleet within five hexes of the Japanese fleet, which just happens to be Kate [Japanese bomber] range."
+In the January–February 1979 edition of the wargame magazine Fire & Movement (Issue #15), Mike Colleron had several problems with the historical accuracy of the rules.
+He pointed out that British aircraft carriers had armoured decks while Japanese carriers did not, yet in this game "the Indomitable and the Formidable have no such advantage over the Japanese carriers".
+Colleron also pointed out that some of the British Fairey Albacore torpedo bombers had historically been equipped with radar and could operate at full speed at night.
+While the game rules allow British air operations at night, these are limited to half speed, meaning that "morning was sure to find the British fleet within five hexes of the Japanese fleet, which just happens to be Kate [Japanese bomber] range".
 Colleron concluded the game was irreversibly unbalanced in favour of the Japanese player, saying, "You'll probably have trouble finding a British player for Indian Ocean Adventure."

 In the November 1979 edition of Dragon (Issue #31), Mike Carr liked the use of rules from previous games, noting "The beauty of this is the easy transition a gamer can make, once he has mastered the system and has a basic grasp of the rules, for his knowledge will pave the way for a relatively quick assimilation of the other games in the series."
 However, Carr also found the game unbalanced, commenting that "Playing the British in this game is a real challenge, which is to say that this game is definitely weighted in favour of the Japanese chances."
 He also noted the game rules were not well-tested or edited, saying "they're simply not as clear as they should be and do not do an adequate job of explaining the rules."
 Carr also noted that an important rule about reconnaissance that was referenced on page 2 was missing from the rulebook, a fairly serious error "considering the importance of reconnaissance and search rules in a game of this sort."
 Overall, Carr concluded that if the player had access to the better-edited rules from GDW's Coral Sea, "The game is a good one, and certainly worthy of attention and recommendation (even if it's tough for one side to win) despite its glaring omission."